M66B/FairEmail/FAQ.md

 If you want to import an mbox file to an existing email account, you can use Thunderbird on a desktop computer and the [ImportExportTools](https://addons.thunderbird.net/nl/thunderbird/addon/importexporttools/) add-on.

+Note that in case of IMAP all messages on your device are also on the email server.

 <br />

 <a name="faq152"></a>